Translate

 The other problem is that most kids under 10 still aren't wearing a helmet.

 As I've written before, there is virtually no safety education here re helmets.
-Most everyone wears one so the police don't stop them—except ViLa.
-She wears one mostly because she doesn't want to listen to me bitch at her if she doesn't.
+Most everyone wears one so the police don't stop them—except my wife. who wears one mostly because she doesn't want to listen to me bitch at her if she doesn't.
 Fortunately, Honey loves her 3/4 helmet, wears it everywhere,

 and begged me to buy her a pink full-face helmet we saw one day.
 It's now hers, we're just waiting for her to grow into it.